The possibilities for fun and adventure in Alaska are endless. Below are some of the most popular tourist activities.

 Distinctively Alaskan, flightseeing by plane or helicopter is an ideal way to really feel the magnitude of Alaska.
 A variety of tours, excursions and charters are available, from 30-minute hops to full-day outings.

---The Inside Passage for views of forests, islands, glaciers, and sometimes whales
+- The Inside Passage for views of forests, islands, glaciers and whales

 Watch the Wildlife